odoo/o-spreadsheet/doc/extending/architecture.md

 The grid itself is rendered on an HTML canvas.
 All other elements are rendered with the [owl](https://github.com/odoo/owl) UI framework.
-The UI is rendered after each command dispatched on the model with the help of the getters.
+The UI is rendered after each command dispatched.